Coded Data Rebalancing for Decentralized Distributed Databases: Coded Data Rebalancing for node addition

-where $\lambda_{add}=\frac{r}{K+1}$ is the new storage fraction.
-We can then see that the target database is also a decentralized $r$-balanced distributed database.
+If the above condition holds in our new database, then we can use Lemma \ref{uniform} to show that the target database is also a decentralized $r$-balanced distributed database.
 We show this in Lemma \ref{nodeadditionbalancedlemma}.
 In Theorem \ref{nodeadditiontheoremload}, we will obtain the expected communication load of this scheme and show that this is optimal.
 We will next discuss the coded data rebalancing scheme for node addition case.